Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Methods

 \subsection{Stage 2: Neuronal region detection}

-In the second stage, we apply a deep learning algorithm to search for, frame by frame, all regions $\{R_k\}$ that belong to neurons.
-Each neuronal region is a rectangular bounding box, represented by a quintuple: $R_k = (x, y, w, h, z)$, where $x$ and $y$ are upper left coordinates of the rectangle; $z$ is the frame index; $w$ and $h$ are width and height of the rectangle respectively.
-Instead of examining each pixel in a frame, the APP algorithm from stage 1 has helped reduce the searching area to the head region (Fig.\ref{fig::det_pipeline}A), which is much smaller than the size of an entire image.
-To further accelerate neuronal detection, we first identify local pixel intensity maxima in the head region (Fig.~\ref{fig::det_pipeline}B).
+In the second stage, we apply a deep learning algorithm to detect, frame by frame, all regions $\{R_k\}$ that belong to neurons.
+Each neuronal region is a rectangular bounding box, represented by a quintuple: $R_k = (x, y, w, h, z)$, where $x$ and $y$ are upper left coordinates of the rectangle; $z$ is the frame index of a single volume; $w$ and $h$ are width and height of the rectangle respectively.

+Instead of examining each pixel in a frame, the APP algorithm from stage 1 has reduced the searching area to the head region (Fig \ref{fig:detPipeline}A), much smaller than the size of an entire image.
+To accelerate neuronal detection, we first identify local pixel intensity maxima in the head region (Fig \ref{fig:detPipeline}B).
 These local peaks $\{P_{k}\}$ likely belong to potential neuronal regions.
 The center and the size of a candidate region, however, remain unknown.
-Next, an Artificial Neural Network (ANN) is trained to obtain these information.
-The inputs to the ANN includes multiple rectangular bounding boxes centered at $\{P_{k}\}$, called anchors (Fig.~\ref{fig::det_pipeline}C) and represented by $A = (x_A, y_A, w_A, h_A)$, where $x_A$ and $y_A$ are upper left coordinates of an anchor; $w_A$ and $h_A$ are width and height respectively.
-Multiple anchors of different sizes are used to cover neurons of various shapes.
-Multi-field images (Fig.~\ref{fig::det_pipeline}D), which are concentric with the anchor, provide additional local and context information to the neural network.
-The ANN predicts a score $S$ for each region, as well as the regional position and size, formulated as corrections,$ (\Delta \hat{x}, \Delta \hat{y}, \hat{\omega}, \hat{\eta}) $, to the anchor parameters (see Eq. \ref{eq::tt-func}).
-Finally, a non-maximum suppression algorithm ranks each potential neuronal region based on its score $S$, removes regional overlaps, and generates a set of neuronal regions $ \{ R_k \} $.
+Next, a trained Artificial Neural Network (ANN) is used to obtain these information.
+Details of the training, validation and test set are provided in the \nameref{sec:det training} section.
+Inputs to the ANN include multiple rectangles centered at $\{P_{k}\}$, called anchor boxes (Fig \ref{fig:detPipeline}C) and represented by $A = (x_A, y_A, w_A, h_A, z_A)$, where $x_A$ and $y_A$ are upper left coordinates of an box; $w_A$ and $h_A$ are width and height respectively; $z_A$ is the frame index.
+Multiple boxes of different sizes are used to cover neurons of various shapes.
+Multi-field images (Fig \ref{fig:detPipeline}D Up), which are concentric with the anchor box, provide additional local and context information to the neural network.
+The ANN predicts a score $S$ for each region, as well as the regional position and size, formulated as corrections, $ (\Delta \hat{x}, \Delta \hat{y}, \hat{\omega}, \hat{\eta}) $, to the anchor box parameters, see Eq (\ref{eq:tt-func}).
+Finally, a non-maximum suppression algorithm ranks the score $S$ of each potential region, removes regional overlaps (Fig \ref{fig:detPipeline}D Bottom), and generates a set of neuronal regions $\{ R_k \}$ (Fig \ref{fig:detPipeline}E).